Spongebob-bear/Koala-NDSS-AE/README.md

 ### Step 1: Install Go (GoLang)

-This project requires Go version `1.19.4`.
+This project requires Go version `1.19.4` or a higher version.

 1.  **Download the Go binary archive.**
     You can download it from the official Go website.
 If you are in a region with slow access (like mainland China), a mirror is provided.